ruricolist/infix-math/README.md

 it is to trace the source of any bugs that do occur – because sometimes the formula is wrong.

+Even if you end up rewriting the formula for speed or numerical stability, having the specification in an executable form is invaluable for reference and testing.

-Having to transcribe formulas from crooked, blurry scans of ancient pre-LaTeX typescripts is bad enough without having to parse operator precedence and do common subexpression elimination in your head.
+(Having to transcribe formulas from crooked, blurry scans of ancient pre-LaTeX typescripts is bad enough without having to parse operator precedence and do common subexpression elimination in your head.)

 ## Examples